cksystemsteaching/selfie/README.md

 }
 ```

-We have prepared that code in a text file called `double.c` as part of the selfie system.
+We have prepared that code in a text file called `double.c` in the `examples` folder of the selfie system.
 So, just type in your terminal:

 ```
 ./selfie -c examples/double.c -m 1